maoberlehner/markus-oberlehner-net/content/blog/faking-a-placeholder-in-a-html-select-form-field.md

 ## Fiddling around

-In my case it was not necessary to swap the native HTML select field with a fake select field.
-The problem at hand is, how to display a placeholder inside a select field.
+In my case, it was not necessary to swap the native HTML select field with a fake select field.
+The problem at hand is how to display a placeholder inside a select field.

-At first I didn’t realise that the HTML select element does not support the placeholder attribute, I just assumed it does.
-The next thing I tried was using a disabled but default selected option element and setting the font color to the same grey as the input placeholder element.
-And this works in Firefox (and maybe even in Internet Explorer) but in WebKit and Blink based browsers, this does not work either.
+At first, I didn’t realize that the HTML select element does not support the placeholder attribute; I just assumed it does.
+Next, I tried using a `disabled` but default selected option element and setting the font color to the same grey as the input placeholder element.
+And this works in Firefox, but in WebKit and Blink based browsers, this does not work either.

 ## The solution